CJ-Markus/LightHousePOC/README.md

         )
 ```

- //here I am defining metrics that we collects, based on generated json files.
+ //Here we define metrics that we collect, based on generated json files.

 ```
         stdout, stderr = p.communicate()